ChanelZM/performance-matters/AUDIT.md

 ![before changing the css](https://github.com/ChanelZM/performance-matters/blob/feature/js/auditimg/afterpicture.png)

 ### What I did
-First I changed the link to bootstrap.css to an external bootstrap.css on CDN.
-Then I merged fonts.css and docs.css.
-Then I had to minify the css.
-I did that with [CSS Compressor](http://csscompressor.com/).
+First I changed the link to bootstrap.css into an external bootstrap.css on a CDN (Source why I did this: [Elton Goncalves Gomes](https://github.com/eltongonc)).
+Then I merged fonts.css and docs.css so the website doesn't do a lot of HTTP requests.
+And lastly I minified the CSS with an online CSS minifier called [CSS Compressor](http://csscompressor.com/).
+I will not include the minified CSS in this audit, because it is waaaaay to long and you get the point.

 ###### The code
 ```html